z31nnx/aegis-aws-security/README.md

 - See [RUNBOOK.md](./RUNBOOK.md) for details on how to handle events.

 ## Troubleshooting
 - **Terraform apply**: If you can't `terraform apply -var-file="dev.tfvars"`, have you your AWS credentials and access/secret keys configured using your preferred CLI.
-Then rerun `terraform init` inside **./aegis-aws-security/terraform/envs/dev** folder
+Then rerun `terraform init` inside **./aegis-aws-security/terraform/envs/dev** folder.
 - **SNS/Email Alerts**: Check if the two subscriptions are confirmed, sometimes it's buried under junk in your email.
-For GuardDuty findings, wait 2-5 mins
+For GuardDuty findings, wait 2-5 mins.
 - **Lambda keeps failing -> DLQ**: Adjust the timeout length if needed especially for CryptoCurrency lambda remediation.
 Inspect SQS DLQ message for failed automations.
 - **Config errors**: Ensure the custom Config role exists; rerun `terraform apply`.
 - **Security Hub not enabled**: If for some reason its off,  just enable via console (this is normal, the standards and product subscriptions are still applied).
 Otherwise config must be enabled in order for Security Hub to work.